edgan/att-fiber-gateway-outage-detection/README.md

   -hostname string
         The hostname to look up (default "google.com") -noloop
-        Disable the loop and run the check only once (default: false) -sleep int
+        Disable the loop and run the check only once (default false) -sleep int
         The time in seconds to sleep between each check (default 10)
 ```